azorfus/azorfus/README.md

 ## I'm a fresher at VIT Chennai, India.

 - I’m currently working on CTF challenges focused on reverse engineering, binary exploitation and cryptography.
-- Learning everything about low level programming and linux kernel development.
+- Learning everything *almost* about low level programming and linux kernel development.
-- Goal: Keep Learning and have fun solving CTF challenges :P
+- Goal: Keep learning and have fun solving CTF challenges :P

 ---